All That Jazz

 Rare Ivory Clarinet instrument at the Celebrating Sax Instruments and Innovations at the Met exhibit earlier this year.

-The highlights of the exhibit included rare saxophones, brass instruments, and an exquisite ivory clarinet to name a few of the twenty-six instruments selected to showcase the innovations of the Sax family.
+The exhibit’s highlights included rare saxophones, brass instruments, and an exquisite ivory clarinet, to name a few of the twenty-six instruments selected to showcase the innovations of the Sax family.

 Trompette à pistons, Adolphe Sax